minhnimble/learning-notes/learning-paths/scrum-master.md

 - How to reward trust/transparency:
   - Extrinsic motivation → external rewards → not effective for complex and creative work.
   - Intrinsic motivation → the rewards came within himself/herself by doing something for someone else → create a subculture with a small group so the larger organization can see -> For example. each person has $10 Starbucks cards → then let's say person A will reward another person B based on the transparency the person B can help the person A to learn and be better at → The peers in the group are rewarding each others.

+## So What is Agile Really About?

+- Agile is a set of values and principles ([Agile Manifesto](http://www.agilemanifesto.org/))
+- Agile is a way of developing software that reminds us that although computers run the code, it's people who create and maintain it ([The Agile Samurai](http://www.amazon.com/The-Agile-Samurai-Pragmatic-Programmers/dp/1934356581/ref=cm_cr_pr_product_top?ie=UTF8)).
+- Agile is the courage to be honest enough to admit that building software is complex and it can-t be perfectly planned since requirements change.

+These 7 principles describe what Agile is really all about:
+1. __Delighting Clients__ - "Focus work on delighting the client"
+  - The purpose of work is to delight clients, not merely to produce goods or services or `make money` for shareholders.
+  - The key to an enduring future is to have a customer who is willing to buy goods and services both today and tomorrow.
+It's not about a transaction: it's about forging a relationship.

+2. __Self-Organizing Teams__ - "Do work through self-organizing teams"
+  - It's hard for those who have never been on a high performance team to understand just how cool it is.
+  - When working together with people who have different interpretations, perspectives, ways of solving problems, we are often able to solve problems that wouldn't be able to solve alone.
+  - A complex problem, like discovering ways to delight clients, is best solved by a cognitively diverse group of people that is given responsibility for solving the problem, self-organizes, and works together to solve it. → Kinda generic and board here ⚠️

+3. __Client-Driven Iterations__ - "Do work in client-driven iterations"
+  - Small client-driven iterations is easy to direct.
+  - Through client-driven iterations companies are able to keep inventory and work in process as small as possible and customize their product not only to meet the customer's original perceived needs but also to adjust it to meet any changes in those needs.
+  - Client-driven iterations improve productivity for the organization by focusing work on the elements that really add value and eliminating work that doesn't add value or unproductive planning time → This reduces risk by providing management not with unreliable progress reports, but with evidence of whether actual progress is made.

+4. __Delivering Value to Clients in Each Iteration__ - "Deliver value to clients in each iteration"
+  - Client-driven iterations (and Radical Management) imply a mental revolution, a different way of thinking about work.
+The key to success is delivering value to clients at the end of each iteration.
+  - A small thing delivered sooner can delight more than a big thing delivered later.
+  - The primary focus is on performing at a level of quality that delights clients and then provides that sooner.

+5. __Radical Transparency__ - "Be totally open about impediments to improvement"
+  - The truth will set you free.
+But first, it will piss you off.
+  - Achieving the complex goal of client delight requires total openness about any impediments to the work: everyone levels with everyone else.
+  - Radical Management accepts the inevitability of failure and puts arrangements in place to learn rapidly from failure and so progress toward success.

+6. __Continuous Self-Improvement__ - "Create a context for continuous self-improvement by the team"
+  - Is a deeply rooted set of values and attitudes focused on fixing problems as soon as they occur.
+  - Is fragile and therefore needs every day nurturing and attention.
+  - Is a top management responsibility.

+7. __Interactive Communication__ - "Interactively share stories, questions, conversations"
+  - The modern organization cannot be an organization of 'boss' and 'subordinate': it must be organized as a team of associates.
+  - Traditional managers speak to employees as employees, and power is the currency of communication.
+  - The Radical Manager communicates as one human being to another.
+Hierarchy is present but in the background.